-For the purposes of annual impairment testing, goodwill is allocated to the Meat Protein and Plant Protein CGU groups, being the groups expected to benefit from the synergies of each business combination in which the goodwill arose:
+For the purposes of annual impairment testing, goodwill is only allocated to the Meat Protein CGU group, being the group expected to benefit from the synergies of each business combination in which the goodwill arose:

-As As at December 31,
+As at December 31,

-CGU Group 2 021 2020
+CGU Group 2022 2 2021

-Meat Protein \$ 477, 353 \$ 469,710
+Meat Protein \$ 477,353 \$ 477, ,353

-Plant Protein 181, 320 182,791
+Plant Protein ,320

-\$ 658, 573 \$ 652,501
+\$ 477,353 \$ 658, ,673

-Annual impairment testing involves determining the recoverable amount of the CGU group to which goodwill is allocated and comparing this to the carrying value of the respective CGU groups.
-The measurement of the recoverable amount of the CGU groups was calculated based on fair value less costs to sell.
-Where there was no market information available, fair value was determined by discounting the future cash flows generated from the continuing use of the CGU groups.
+Annual impairment testing involves determining the recoverable amount of the Meat Protein CGU group to which goodwill is allocated and comparing this to the carrying value of the respective CGU group.
+The measurement of the recoverable amount of the Meat Protein CGU group was calculated based on fair value less costs to sell.
+Fair value was determined by discounting the future cash flows generated from the continuing use of the Meat Protein CGU groups.
+The fair value measurement was categorized as a Level 3 fair value based on the inputs in the valuation technique used.
 The calculation of the fair value based on discounting the future cash flows was based on the following key assumptions:

 - Cash inflows and outflows were projected based on the Company's long-term business plan.
-Cash flows for a further perpetual period were extrapolated using growth rates of 2.0% to 3.0% (2020: 2.0% to 3.0%). - The business plan contains forecasts based on past experience of actual operating results in conjunction with anticipated future growth opportunities.
-While the forecast does assume some base business expansion, largely related to innovation, the primary engine of growth is strategic in nature and is consistent with the projects and expectations as articulated in the Company's strategic plan. - Discount rates applied in determining the recoverable amount of the CGU groups were ranging from 8.2% to 12.2% (2020: 8.4% to 12.1%).
-The discount rates were estimated based on past experience and the weighted average cost of capital of each CGU group and other competitors in the industry.
+Cash flows for a further perpetual period were extrapolated using a growth rate of 2.0% for the Meat Protein CGU group (2021: 2.0%). - The business plan contains forecasts based on past experience of actual operating results in conjunction with anticipated future growth opportunities.
+While the forecast does assume some base business expansion, the primary engine of growth is strategic in nature and is consistent with the projects and expectations as articulated in the Company's strategic plan and outlook. - The discount rate applied in determining the recoverable amount of the Meat Protein CGU group was 9.6% (2021: 8.2%).
+The discount rate was estimated based on the weighted average cost of capital of the Meat Protein CGU group and other competitors in the industry.